• About TTT

 • South Padre Island

-You are here: Home / Recent / Places To Visit Near Austin
+You are here: Home / Central Texas / Places To Visit Near Austin

 Places To Visit Near Austin

-Take a peek at these fabulous places to visit near Austin for a day trip.
+Take a peek at these fabulous places near Austin for a day trip.

-Austin, TX is known for barbeque, Tex-Mex, a fun city to play in, and traffic!
-Yes, it’s a diverse city with so much to do.
-But, you may want to get out and enjoy other parts of Texas.
+Austin, TX, is known for barbecue and Tex-Mex, and is a fun city to visit.
+It’s a diverse city with so much to do.
+However, you may want to take a break and explore other parts of Texas.
 Just minutes outside the borders of Austin is a paradise of hotspots, including scenic drives and wildflowers.
-Read about these places to visit near Austin, and I bet you’ll want to skip the busy city altogether.
+Here are fabulous places to visit near Austin, TX.

 places to visit near austin